Dahabiya Nile Cruise: Top 18 Things to Know Before You Go

 Nile views from the dahabiya

 One of the best parts of a dahabiya Nile cruise is watching life unfold along the river.
-Fishermen casting nets, kids playing, and the occasional water buffalo—it’s like a live documentary.
+We saw fishermen casting nets, kids playing, and the occasional water buffalo.
 At night, the boat moors along the banks, so you wake up to peaceful views of small villages.
-It’s the kind of stuff travel dreams are made of.

 Nile life - a fisherman hauling in his catch on the Nile river in Egypt